glouppe/info8010-deep-learning/lecture10.md

 ---

+class: middle

+.alert[Gaussian mixture models are a flexible way to model multimodal distributions, but they are limited by the number of components $K$, which must be large to model complex distributions. ]

+---

 # Normalizing flows

-Gaussian mixture models are a flexible way to model multimodal distributions, but they are limited by the number of components $K$, which must be large to model complex distributions.

-Normalizing flows are a more flexible way to model complex distributions.
+Normalizing flows are a more flexible family of neural density estimators that can model complex multimodal distributions without the need for a large number of components.

+???

+Motivate that picking a parametric family of distributions is not always easy.
+We want something more flexible.

 ---